manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ## Multiplayer
 The mod is currently fully functional for Single Player games.
-And I am also currently working on making it work for Multiplayer.
-The latest version is functional for MP, but it has not yet fully been tested at all levels.
+The latest version seems to also be fully functional for Multi Player games.
 If you try it in multiplayer and find problems, please report them on the mod's [**forum thread**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX).

 ## Potential conflicts: